 Problems With Urethra After Childbirth?

-Giving birth is a major physical trauma and it has impacts on your body beyond your reproductive system.
+Giving birth is a major physical feat, and it has impacts on your body beyond your reproductive system.

-It is very common for women to experience “urinary retention” or difficulty passing urine following childbirth.
-But it is important to pee within 6 to 8 hours of delivery to prevent urinary tract infections (UTIs) and keep the bladder healthy.
+It is very common for women to experience “urinary retention” or difficulty passing urine immediately following childbirth.
+However, it is important to pee within 6 to 8 hours of delivery to prevent urinary tract infections (UTIs) and keep the bladder healthy.

 How Childbirth Affects the Bladder

-There’s also a psychological effect; you yourself may be nervous to pee.
-Peeing after childbirth can sting (in part due to tears and incisions) and this may also fill you with dread that inhibits your ability to urinate.
+You may also be nervous to pee after giving birth as it can sting (in part due to tears and incisions), and this may inhibit your ability to urinate.

 What to Expect After Childbirth

 Expect your nurses to be very interested in when you’re ready to pee and how much urine you pass when you do use the bathroom.
-They want to feel like your body’s basic functions are returning to normal before they release you.
+They want to know your body’s basic functions are returning to normal before they discharge you from the hospital.

 When to See a Doctor